Who We Are

 Dr. T. Michael Carter, Vice Chairman of the National Hurricane Conference presented the award by citing the Hurricane Watch Net's 33 years of continued service in support of Hurricane Warning and relief operations, and for providing lifesaving communications during Hurricanes Georges and Mitch in 1998.

-The operators of Amateur Radio Station W4EHW located at the national Hurricane Center also received an Outstanding Achievement award for their continued service to the National Hurricane Center.
-Accepting on behalf of W4EHW were Mr. John McHugh, KU4GY and Julio Rippoll, WD4JNS.
-Mr. Rippoll was instrumental in establishing amateur radio at the National Hurricane Center.
+The operators of Amateur Radio Station W4EHW located at the National Hurricane Center also received an Outstanding Achievement award for their continued service to the National Hurricane Center.
+Accepting on behalf of W4EHW were Mr. John McHugh, KU4GY and Julio Ripoll, WD4JNS.
+Mr. Ripoll was instrumental in establishing amateur radio at the National Hurricane Center.

 In discussing both awards, Mr. Jerry Jarrell, Director of the National Hurricane Center said "the real winner in our relationship with amateur radio operators is the National Hurricane Center.
 Hams provide essential information and communications that isn't available by any other means."

 The National Hurricane Conference is made up of emergency management and meteorological professionals involved in hurricane preparation, mitigation and response.